 Die-Slide is a production-boosting sensation.
 It is a treatment to the cutting edge and blade, in order to encourage smooth movement as it passes through the material.
 Although it also enhances penetration through many "non-sticky" substrates, Die-Slide's best performance is with materials that want to gum-up your cutting tools.

 Die-Slide maintains a better cutting edge than tools with coatings that are endorsed for their non-stick capabilities.
 In order for many of these coatings to work, the bare tool must be bead-blasted or surface-etched in order to make a mechanical tie between the coating and surface.
 This kind of fix automatically dulls a cutting edge before you even get to use it.
 Not only that, many of these coatings often chip or fall off while they're being used.
 With Die-Slide, there is no "run in" required, to remove the coating from a blade edge.

 - Knife plotter blades

-- Scissors and hand-held craft knives used for prototyping (Exacto® or other)
+- Scissors and hand-held craft knives used for prototyping (Exacto®)

 - Extrusion dies